syncfusion-content/php-docs/PHP/Dialog/Overview.md

 ---
 layout: post
-title: Overview
+title: Overview of PHP Dialog control | Syncfusion
-description: overview
+description: Learn here more about overview of Syncfusion Essential PHP Dialog Control, its elements, and more.
 platform: php
 control: Dialog
 documentation: ug
 ---

-# Overview
+# Overview of PHP Dialog

 The Essential PHP Dialog control displays a Dialog window within a web page.
 The Dialog enables a message to be displayed, such as supplementary content like images and text, and an interactive content like forms.